4islam/data-elasticsearch_sources/README.md

 ## Details to add in this ReadMe (or other ReadMEs linked to this project)

+The purpose of all this work is to ensure
+- Clarity on the state of the project.
+- Future onboarding of resources.

 ### Associated projects
 This section should mention the associated projects, their names and git urls.
 In future we can even work on making this a mono repo with each project as a git sub-module